sepandhaghighi/pyrgg/paper/paper.md

 # Summary
-pyrgg is a synthetic random graph generator written in python based on DIMACS formats.
+pyrgg is a synthetic random graph generator based on DIMACS format this software generate input file for graph processing applications.

 this application get :